-I live next to Isla Vista, California.
-I grew up in Los Angeles.
+I live in San Francisco, and I grew up in Los Angeles.
 My email address is email@example.com, and I am @brittagus.

 This blog is mostly about making art and learning about architecture, infrastructure, local history, and places.
 I don’t update it often anymore, but my friend and I write a blog of mathematical art projects.